 - Excellent option if quite a few teeth are missing.

 If these options sound good to you, or you would us to look at another issue, come to White Pearl Dentistry here in Ann Arbor, Michigan.
-Our doctor, Dr. Nadia Hamouda, is pleased and ready to serve your needs.
+Our dentist, Dr. Nadia Hamouda, is pleased and ready to serve your needs.
 Call us at 734-222-0055 to alert us.